nuxt/framework/docs/content/3.api/3.utils/throw-error.md

-# `throwError`
+---
+title: "throwError"

-Nuxt provides a quick and simple way to throw errors.
+description: "Nuxt provides a quick and simple way to throw errors."
+---

 Within your pages, components and plugins you can use `throwError` to throw an error.